-Code.
-Definition ns LY3 Chap oter 2 REG Yacht Code Chapter 2 Aviat Aviation Inspection Body "Avia ation Inspection Body" is the body delegated the responsibility for inspecting copter landing areas by the Ship Registry.
-The bodies currently delegated thi onsibility are the Helideck Certification Agency or a nationally accredited civ tion authority.
-The current list of approved bodies is maintained in the Isle of Ma mercial Yacht Master's Handbook. mum age of trainees ccordance with the Merchant Shipping (Maritime Labour Convention) Regulation 3, a person under the age of 16 may not be employed to work in any capacit oard a commercial yacht. sure vessel definition accordance with the Merchant Shipping (Pleasure Vessel) Regulations 2003 asure vessel" means any vessel which at the time it is being used: • is wholly owned by an individual or individuals, and is used only for the sport o pleasure of the owner or the immediate family or friends of the owner; or b. is owned by a body corporate, and is carrying only such persons as are the employees or officers of the body corporate, or their immediate family or friends, and C. is on a voyage or excursion which is one for which the owner does not receive money or money's worth for or in connection with the operation of the vessel of the carrying of any person other than as a contribution to the direct expense of the operation of the vessel incurred during the voyage or excursion, and no other payments are made by, on behalf of, or for the benefit of users of the vessel, other than by the owner; or Ь is owned by a body corporate but pursuant to a long-term lease agreement, i u. used only for the sport or pleasure of the lessee, and the immediate friends o family of the lessee, if an individual, or the employees or officers and their immediate friends and family, if a corporate lessee.
-Such lease agreement must specify that: i. the vessel may only be used for private purposes and must not be used for commercial purposes; ii. the vessel must not be sub-leased or chartered; and iii. no other payments are made by, on behalf of, or for the benefit o users of the vessel, other than by the lessee; or e. is wholly owned by or on behalf of a members' club formed for the purpose of sport or pleasure, and at the time it is being used, is used only for the sport or pleasure of members of that club or their immediate family, and any charges levied in respect of that use are paid into club funds and applied for the general use of the club, and no other payments are made by, on behalf of, or for the benefit of users of the vessel, other than by the club.
+In accordance with the Merchant Shipping (Pleasure Vessel) Regulations 2003, "pleasure vessel" means any vessel which at the time it is being used:

+- a. is wholly owned by an individual or individuals, and is used only for the sport or pleasure of the owner or the immediate family or friends of the owner; or - b. is owned by a body corporate, and is carrying only such persons as are the employees or officers of the body corporate, or their immediate family or friends; - c. is on a voyage or excursion which is one for which the owner does not receive money or money's worth for or in connection with the operation of the vessel or the carrying of any person other than as a contribution to the direct expenses of the operation of the vessel incurred during the voyage or excursion, and no other payments are made by, on behalf of, or for the benefit of users of the vessel, other than by the owner; or - d. is owned by a body corporate but pursuant to a long-term lease agreement, is used only for the sport or pleasure of the lessee, and the immediate friends or family of the lessee, if an individual, or the employees or officers and their immediate friends and family, if a corporate lessee.

+Such lease agreement must specify that:

+- i. the vessel may only be used for private purposes and must not be used for commercial purposes; - ii. the vessel must not be sub-leased or chartered; and - iii. no other payments are made by, on behalf of, or for the benefit of users of the vessel, other than by the lessee; or e. is wholly owned by or on behalf of a members' club formed for the purpose of sport or pleasure, and at the time it is being used, is used only for the sport or pleasure of members of that club or their immediate family, and any charges levied in respect of that use are paid into club funds and applied for the general use of the club, and no other payments are made by, on behalf of, or for the benefit of users of the vessel, other than by the club.